EUDAT-B2STAGE/http-api/docs/user/user.md

 This guide describes the B2STAGE HTTP-API operations, related request, response structures and error codes.

-The alpha release of the B2STAGE HTTP-API allows user to perform the following operations on B2SAFE:
+The current release of the B2STAGE HTTP-API allows users to perform the following operations on B2SAFE:
 - uploading an object on B2SAFE obtaining the checksum and the EUDAT PID;
 - downloading an object from B2SAFE either passing the B2SAFE path or EUDAT PID;
 - listing, renaming and deleting objects on B2SAFE;